 - 1. Patio Awning.
 Controlled by the multiplex system; see Awning on page 6-10. - Power boosted omni-directional TV antenna.
 Antenna is wired into TV outlets on exterior of coach and inside the front overhead roof locker; see TV/Radio Antenna on page 5-18. - 3.
-Patio Light; Multiplex System (see Lights screen); see Multiplex System on page 5-10. - Connected RV pre-wired antenna (blocked from view by awning in photo above).
+Patio Light; Multiplex System, on the lights screen; see Multiplex System on page 5-10. - Connected RV pre-wired antenna (blocked from view by awning in photo above).
 Provides access to the internet by creating a local area network.
 Router required (sold separately); see Airstream Connected RV Antenna Pre-Wire on page 5-19. - 5.
-Large weather sealed compartment with key lock; see Utility Compartment Doors on page 6-9.. - 6.
+Large weather sealed compartment with key lock; see Utility Compartment Doors on page 6-9. - 6.
 Furnace exhaust vent.
 When operating, be sure exhaust can escape into a well ventilated area as vent can be hot; see Furnace on page 5-22.

-- 7. Weather sealed rear compartment. - Generator compartment.
+- 7. Weather sealed rear compartment; see Utility Compartment Doors on page 6-9. - Generator compartment.
 All switching is done automatically once the generator is started from the multiplex panel; see Automatic Generator Start (AGS) on page 5-13. - 9.
-Exterior compartment, see Utility Compartment Doors on page 6-9; contains: - Exterior 120-volt outlet that provides an exterior GFCI protected electrical source. - TV outlet and HDMI port provides reception for an exterior television.
-It is pre-wired and integrated into the Cable/Satellite TV system; see Entertainment Systems on page 5-18. - Folding step with auto extend/retract, step out warning buzzer, and lock extended switch for easy entry into the touring coach; see Exterior Folding Step on page 6-7.
+Exterior compartment, see Utility Compartment Doors on page 6-9; contains: - Exterior 120-volt outlet that provides an exterior GFCI protected electrical source; see Receptacle, Cable, and USB Ports on page 6-8. - TV outlet and HDMI port provides reception for an exterior television.
+It is pre-wired and integrated into the Cable/Satellite TV system; see Receptacle, Cable, and USB Ports on page 6-8. - Folding step with auto extend/retract, step out warning buzzer, and lock extended switch for easy entry into the touring coach; see Exterior Folding Step on page 6-7.